easystreetgames/Rob-Harris-Portfolio/React Script Reference/prototypes.md

 // advantage: easy to override properties
 $hola(y=100 color=yellow)
 ```
-## * Notation
+### * Notation
 Multiple copies can be made by using the * notation with the $ notation.
 ```
 // * count notation
 // used to make multiple copies
 $hello*3(y=-100 color=red)
 ```
-## Anim
+## The Basic Anim
-The basic anim can be used to create a prototype copy when an anim is completed.
+The **anim** anim can be used to create a prototype copy when an anim is completed.
 Since all anims inherit the properties of the basic anim, this can be quite powerful.
 ```

 // define the prototype